 Add one more to the Business and Profession Code section 7031 archives.
 In Manela v.
-Stone, Case No. B302660 (July 1, 2021), the 2nd District Court of appeal held that Section 7031 did not apply to a contractor licensed as a sole proprietor who assigned his contract to his newly formed company although at the time of the assignment the contractor’s individual contractor’s license had not yet been reissued to the incorporated company.
+Stone, Case No. B302660 (July 1, 2021), the 2nd District Court of appeal held that Section 7031 did not apply to a contractor licensed as a sole proprietor who assigned his contract to his newly formed company even though, at the time of the assignment, the contractor’s individual contractor’s license had not yet been reissued to the incorporated company.

 The Manela Case

 On January 4, 2015, John Stone doing business as Stone Construction Company entered into a home remodeling contract with Yosef and Nomi Manela.
 At the time, Stone had held a contractor’s license since 1982.

 On February 11, 2015, after work on the project had begun, Stone formed JDSS Construction Company, Inc., and filed a fictitious business name using the same name Stone Construction Company.
 Stone applied to the Contractors State License Board to have his contractor’s license issued from himself personally to his newly formed company.
 On March 15, 2015, while waiting for the CSLB to reissue his contractor’s license, Stone entered into an assignment agreement between himself and his new company assigning the Manela construction contract to the new company.
 The assignment agreement was signed by Stone in his personal capacity and as President of JDSS Construction.
 The assignment agreement was not signed by the Manelas.

 The CSLB reissued Stone’s on June 22, 2015.
 During the approximate three-month period between the assignment and the CSLB’s reissuance of Stone’s contractor’s license, Stone continued to send invoices to the Manelas as a sole proprietorship doing business as Stone Construction Company.
 Stone also issued an unsigned change order on June 10, 2015 which listed his individual contractor’s license but was on letterhead of JDSS Construction.